 Subtitles and Transcript

-00:11 So I have a strange career.
-I know it because people come up to me, like colleagues, and say, "Chris, you have a strange career."
-(Laughter) And I can see their point, because I started my career as a theoretical nuclear physicist.
-And I was thinking about quarks and gluons and heavy ion collisions, and I was only 14 years old.
-No, no, I wasn't 14 years old.
-But after that, I actually had my own lab in the computational neuroscience department, and I wasn't doing any neuroscience.
+0:20 And I can see their point, because I started my career as a theoretical nuclear physicist.
+And I was thinking about quarks and gluons and heavy ion collisions, and I was only 14 years old -- No, no, I wasn't 14 years old.
+But after that, I actually had my own lab in the Computational Neuroscience department, and I wasn't doing any neuroscience.
 Later, I would work on evolutionary genetics, and I would work on systems biology.

-06:26 So having seen this work, worked a little bit on this, this is where I came in.
-And I decided to create a system that has all the properties that are necessary to see the evolution of complexity, more and more complex problems constantly evolving.
+6:26 So having seen this work, worked a little bit on this, this is where I came in.
+And I decided to create a system that has all the properties that are necessary to see, in fact, the evolution of complexity, more and more complex problems constantly evolving.
 And of course, since I really don't know how to write code, I had help in this.
 I had two undergraduate students at California Institute of Technology that worked with me.
-That's Charles Offria on the left, Titus Brown on the right.
-They are now actually respectable professors at Michigan State University, but I can assure you, back in the day, we were not a respectable team.
+That's Charles Ofria on the left, Titus Brown on the right.
+They are now, actually, respectable professors at Michigan State University, but I can assure you, back in the day, we were not a respectable team.
 And I'm really happy that no photo survives of the three of us anywhere close together.

-07:37 So I'm going to show you a movie where you're going to see that kind of dynamic.
+7:38 So I'm going to show you a movie where you're going to see that kind of dynamic.
 And these kinds of experiments are started with programs that we wrote ourselves.
 We write our own stuff, replicate it, and are very proud of ourselves.
 And we put them in, and what you see immediately is that there are waves and waves of innovation.
-By the way, this is highly accelerated, so it's like a thousand generations a second.
-But immediately the system goes like, "What kind of dumb piece of code was this?
-This can be improved upon in so many ways so quickly."
+By the way, this is highly accelerated, so it's like a 1000 generations a second.
+But immediately, the system goes like, "What kind of dumb piece of code was this?
+This can be improved upon in so many ways, so quickly."
 So you see waves of new types taking over the other types.
-And this type of activity goes on for quite awhile, until the main easy things have been acquired by these programs.
-And then you see sort of like a stasis coming on where the system essentially waits for a new type of innovation, like this one, which is going to spread over all the other innovations that were before and is erasing the genes that it had before, until a new type of higher level of complexity has been achieved.
+And this type of activity goes on for quite a while, until the main easy things have been acquired by these programs.
+And then, you see sort of like a stasis coming on where the system essentially waits for a new type of innovation, like this one, which is going to spread over all the other innovations that were before and is erasing the genes that it had before, until a new type of higher level of complexity has been achieved.
 And this process goes on and on and on.

 10:05 But if you now look at the same distribution in English texts, it looks like that.
 And I'm telling you, this is very robust across English texts.
 And if I look at French texts, it looks a little bit different, or Italian or German.
 They all have their own type of frequency distribution, but it's robust.
 It doesn't matter whether it writes about politics or about science.
 It doesn't matter whether it's a poem or whether it's a mathematical text.
 It's a robust signature, and it's very stable.
 As long as our books are written in English -- because people are rewriting them and recopying them -- it's going to be there.